 Some people may think that working sick will impress their boss.
 Whether this is true or not, your coworkers may not be as receptive of a sick colleague in the workplace.

-Aside from the coughing and sneezing, simply knowing that a colleague is sick could be distracting.
-Others may get sick easily and feel uneasy with you in the office.
+Aside from the loud coughing and sneezing, simply knowing that a colleague is sick could be distracting.
+Also, others may get sick easily and feel uneasy with you in the office.
 If you work in an open office environment, the risk of spreading your illness could increase as well.

 By going into work sick, your actions could affect others in the following ways:

 - Cause a distraction